-In this video we are accessing the ITV online channel, a commercial UK TV channel which also restricts access based on your location.
-As you can see it’s very simple to access using the security program Identity Cloaker.
+In this video we are accessing the BBC online channel, a commercial UK TV channel which also restricts access based on your location.
+As you can see it’s very simple to access using the security program Nord VPN.
 The same method works for all the UK TV stations that broadcast online, as long as you connect via a VPN server which is situated in the United Kingdom you watch UK TV from USA or anywhere.

 If you want to watch something from another country, say the USA or Canada then just pick the appropriate country server.
 It will work perfectly with most media channels across the world.
 The only ones that don’t work automatically are those which are restricted to specific cable providers – some of the Canadian media sites ask for your customer number for those too.

 The same method works for all sorts of other blocked sites.
 Can’t watch a YouTube video, just switch to a country where it’s published.
 Want too place a bet on a European online betting sites, then just fire up a EU based server before you connect.
 Want to watch Sky Go Abroad using your subscription, no problem.
 Getting fed up that your Netflix subscription changes whenever you move to a different country, just fire up the VPN connection and watch whichever version you need.
-Be careful with Netflix though as 95% of VPN service providers don’t work with Netflix because of an additional check they do.
+Be careful with Netflix though as often these get blocked, check with the VPN service provider first if you need this.

 The software sits in your task bar and you just click to change your location, you can also watch UK TV abroad on iPad or other devices like iPads, phones and tablets, just look for the guides in the members area.
 There are also versions which work with Mac OS X and smartphones, all included in the subscription – use one or all of them on all your devices.